MarioGranada/gameOfDrones/README.md

 ## Running unit tests on UI

-For unit testing in the UI run `ng test`.
+For unit testing in the UI, please navigate to `./game-of-drones-ui` and run `ng test --source-map=false`.